124Px/Nexus-injector/README.md

 - Added Process Hollowing support

 ## License 📜
-This project is released under an open-source license.
+This project is licensed under the **MIT License**.
 Use responsibly!

 ---